Clinical Simulation is part of the ATACS Centers strategic planning, and composes three areas:

 - Staff development is a weekly activity for all ATACS members.
 During the meeting we discussed and analyzed new technology and development in clinical simulation.
 We also train staff members in utilizing new equipment or application to enhance the productivity and quality of service.

-- Simulation Room 1 has gas lines for Oxygen, Nitrogen and central vacuum for 6 adult high fidelity simulator manikins (1 HPS, 3 SimMan 3G, 1 HAL, 1 iStan)
+- Simulation Room 1 has gas lines for oxygen, nitrogen, and central vacuum for 8 adult high fidelity simulator manikins (1 HPS, 5 SimMan 3G, 1 HAL, 1 iStan)

-- Simulation Room 2 has gas lines for Oxygen, Nitrogen and central vacuum for 5 pediatric high fidelity simulator manikins (1 BabySim, 2 NewSimBs, 1 HAL, and 1 Newborn), and one Noelle Birthing Simulator;Simbionix Hysteroscopy
+- Simulation Room 2 has gas lines for oxygen, nitrogen and central vacuum for 5 pediatric high fidelity simulator manikins (1 BabySim, 2 NewSimBs, 1 HAL, and 1 Newborn), and 3 birthing simulators, 2 Noelle Birthing Simulators and 1 Sim Mom.

 PARTIAL TASK TRAINING ROOMS

-- Partial Task Room 2 has seats for 12 students for performing invasive procedures including Airway Management (adult & pediatric), Central Venous Catheterization (Anatomical landmark & Ultrasound-Guided), VR Peripheral Venous Catheterization, and Decompression of Tension Pneumothax
+- Partial Task Room 2 has seats for 12 students for performing invasive procedures including airway management (adult & pediatric), central venous catheterization (anatomical landmark & ultrasound guided), virtual reality peripheral venous catheterization, and decompression of tension pneumothax

 VIRTUAL REALITY ROOMS

-- Virtual Reality Room 2: Simbionix AngioMentor (Cardiac catheterization, Neuro Angiography); CAE VIMEDIX™ Ultrasound Simulator
+- Virtual Reality Room 2: Simbionix AngioMentor (Cardiac catheterization, Neuro Angiography), CAE VIMEDIX™ Ultrasound Simulator, Simbionix Angio Mentor, Simbionix Hysteroscopy

 - Virtual Reality Room 3: Arthroscopy, Indirect Ophthalmoscopy, and UltraSim Ultrasonography (Carotid, Abdomen, Female pelvic)